Wealthsimple Trade Review 2025

 Wealthsimple Trade really means it when they say no fees for trading.

-They do charge a 1.5% base conversion fee when making US trades, so keep that in mind if you’re interested in cross-border investment.
+They do charge a 0%-1.5% conversion fee when making US trades without a USD account, so keep that in mind if you’re interested in cross-border investment.
+The conversion fee amount is dependent on the size of the transaction, with transactions over $100,000 having a currency conversion fee of 0%.
 If you plan to try strategies like Norbert’s Gambit, this is not the platform for you.

-Wealthsimple has been criticized in the past for shifting customers away from their previous laser focus on low-fee investing to its much more profitable cryptocurrency trading arm, as well as its trading platform.
+Wealthsimple has been criticized in the past by the Globe and Mail for shifting customers away from their previous laser focus on low-fee investing to its much more profitable cryptocurrency trading arm, as well as its trading platform.

 Available Investments With Wealthsimple Trade